francescobarbarulo/k-means/README.md

 \Class{Mapper}
     \Function{map}{valueId vids, value vs}
         \State\text declare an int array of K size
         \State\text declare a random generator with seed from the configuration
         \State\ForAll{elements in the array}
-            \State\text generate random number and assign them the value
+            \State\text generate random number and assign them the value with in the range of total number of points
             \EndFor
         \stat\texte split the value v in to array of strings vals
         \State\ForAll{element in the array}